The Hillbillies: Music video

 The official music video for "The Hillbillies", directed and edited by Neal Farmer, was released alongside the song on May 30, 2023.
-It was filmed entirely on a VHS camcorder during the end of the Big Steppers Tour's European leg, and follows Keem and Lamar as they travel around Europe and the United States.
+It was filmed entirely on a VHS camcorder during the end of the Big Steppers Tour's European leg, and follows Keem and Lamar as they travel around Europe and the US.
+Vulture writer Zoe Guy described the VHS-recorded music video as taken from "'90s aesthetics and homemade music videos".
 Landmarks featured in the music video include the London Eye, Millennium Bridge, Stephen's Green Shopping Centre in Dublin, and Dodger Stadium in Los Angeles.

-Keem and Lamar are seen "being in a silly, goofy mood" throughout the "casual" lo-fi video, as they explore and dance around various cities and in their private jet.
+Beginning with a title card reminiscent of menu graphics for a video game, Keem and Lamar are seen "being in a silly, goofy mood" throughout the "casual" lo-fi video, as they explore and dance around various cities and in their private jet.
 They are also seen playing video games on a PlayStation and dragging "semi-confused" front desk staff members into their shenanigans.
-American rapper Tyler, the Creator makes a cameo appearance in the video, and teased the return of his annual Camp Flog Gnaw Carnival at the end.
+Keem and Lamar also show off their fashion and do "little dances for the camera".
+American rapper Tyler, the Creator makes a cameo appearance in the video, where he kisses the camera and dances in front of the stadium with both Lamar and Keen.
+The three later appear with a "classic sky-blue Beemer and a beige Bentley."
+At the end of the video, Tyler, the Creator flashes a Camp Flog Gnaw pin, teasing its 2023 festival.